 The fifth edition of the "bible" of American psychiatry, the DSM-5, appeared two years ago amidst a swirl of controversies.
 Critics claimed that psychiatry was colonizing ever more of everyday emotional life, erasing the distinction between normal emotional distress and psychiatric disorder.
 Others objected to the categorical medical model embodied in DSM, arguing that disorders differ more by degree than by kind.
-The purpose of my talk is to probe these controversies, discussing the strengths and weaknesses of the social constructionist, evolutionary, and genomic approaches to resolving them.
-Finally, I close by briefly introducing network analysis, a radically new approach to conceptualizing psychopathology that promises to transform our understanding of mental illness.
+The purpose of this lecture is to probe these controversies, discussing the strengths and weaknesses of the social constructionist, evolutionary, and genomic approaches to resolving them.
+This lecture will close by briefly introducing network analysis, a radically new approach to conceptualizing psychopathology that promises to transform our understanding of mental illness.